awsdocs/aws-iot-docs/developerguide/kinesis-firehose-rule-action.md

 When you create an AWS IoT rule with this action, you must specify the following information:

+`batchMode`
+\(Optional\) Whether to deliver the Kinesis Data Firehose stream as a batch by using [https://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html](https://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html) \.
+The default value is `false`\.
+When `batchMode` is `true` and the rule's SQL statement evaluates to an Array, each Array element forms one record in the `PutRecordBatch` request\.
+The resulting array can't have more than 500 records\.
+Supports substitution templates: No

 `deliveryStreamName`
 The Kinesis Data Firehose stream to which to write the message data\.
 Supports substitution templates: API and AWS CLI only